danya02/slon-winter-2019-lit-club/main.md

 >
 >An ad-hoc election had just taken place, and the results are in: at 71.4% votes, Mr {{x}} won the election and is expected to step into his new position as mayor of Detroit by the end of this week.
 >
+>Previously, Mr {{x}} had raised multiple allegations about Virtudyne's presumed unfair business practices, a claim that was rapidly disproved by many of their clients and independent audits.
+>Nevertheless, at the time, those campaigns managed to achieve much momentum, gaining significant amounts of followers.
+>
 >Mr Johnson was reluctant to comment, but revealed he is planning on spending his retirement in his estate, and that he intends to put his private collection of outdated electronics on display.